la2050/archive/_projects/2015/spcalas-asn-helping-domestic-violence-survivors-their-pets-live-safer-healthier-lives.md

   survivors, they must know we’re here.
 These organizations help share our services to those who can use our support.
    While our program involves teamwork, ASN will be managed and staffed solely by spcaLA.
 The entirety of the grant will go to the ASN program.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-  $100,000 will play a substantial role in expanding the ASN program – a service the LA community deeply needs.
-But, to continue the program annually, ASN will require continuous funding.
-To cover these costs, spcaLA will continue to fundraise and allot a program budget.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- LA2050 funding will be used to do the following.
-   - Hire an ASN coordinator, who will be responsible for foster parent support, recruitment, & retention, as well as managing the boarding facility, evaluating the program and working within the community to increase awareness of our services.
-   - Repurpose an existing spcaLA facility to accommodate ASN pets during peak seasons (typically Oct-Feb) and/or pay for boarding of pets.
-Costs may include: o staffing (two full-time animal care attendants) o operating costs for the facility o transportation (veterinarians, clients, clients) o minor renovations/repairs o boarding costs
-   - Produce and market ASN materials to other humane agencies
-   - Provide veterinary care, food, and shelter to animals in the program We anticipate grant funds will be used as follows:
-   • $10,000: Veterinary Services & Food
-   • $2,500: Transportation
-   • $70,000: Staff Salary
-   • $1,500: Foster Compensation
-   • $1,000: Marketing
-   • $15,000: Facility/Misc.
 How do you plan to scale the success of your proposal?: >- The success of our proposal will ultimately be measured by the number of animals and survivors we support, as well as whether or not we are successful